 The rates for residential collection, commercial collection and the use of the Cerro Colorado landfill are established from time to time by City ordinance and are not subject to approval by any other regulatory body.
-The Fiscal Year 2021 rate for residential collection is \$17.00 per month.
+The Fiscal Year 2023 rate for residential collection increased from \$17.00 per month to \$18.00 per month.
+A Dollar rate increase was approved by City Council which was earmarked to fund the newly formed Illegal Dumping/Encampment Division for Clean City.
 Commercial rates vary considerably based on the size of container and frequency of service.
 Current landfill fees by tonnage (not including tax) are \$7.50 for up to 500 pounds, \$14.99 for 501 to 1,000 pounds, \$22.48 for 1,001 to 1,500 pounds, and \$30.00 for 1,501 to 2,000 pounds.
 Other rates apply for use of the landfill for certain categories of waste such as tires and contaminated soil.
 The current fee at the convenience centers is \$5.00 per load for residential and commercial haulers, not including tax.
 Included in the rate structure is a fuel surcharge assessed to all refuse customers when the price of diesel fuel exceeds \$2.30 per gallon.

 The following tables present a limited 10-year summary of the history of refuse service rate adjustments implemented by the City showing the effective date of such adjustments.
 See "Historical Financial Information" under this caption.
 The City anticipates that additional rate increases will be necessary in future years based on findings in the Integrated Waste Management Plan and Cost of Service Study the Department completed as part of the Fiscal Year 2022 budget.
 The Study seeks, in part, to modernize recycling, encourage commercial recycling, implement a rate structure that reflects current costs and encourages more residential recycling.
-The Department approved a rate adjustment in Fiscal Year 2021, adding \$2.00 to the residential rate, bringing the residential rate to \$17.00 per month.
+The Department approved a rate adjustment in Fiscal Year 2021, adding \$2.00 to the residential rate and for Fiscal Year 2023 an additional \$1.00 increase was added to the residential rate, bringing the residential rate to \$18.00 per month.
 Of the \$2.00 increase, \$1.25 provides funding to cover increased recycling processing costs.
 Sixty-five cents were added to the Clean City residential rate to cover maintenance of the ART Corridor medians and for the restoration of older medians throughout the City.
 Ten cents were added to the residential rate for environmental programs.
+Of the additional \$1.00 added to the rate in Fiscal Year 2023, this amount is earmarked to fund the newly created Illegal Dumping/Encampment Division.
 Effective April 1, 2023, commercial rates will increase by 5%.